Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   comprehensive dossier on the waitress Ryu Lion, revealing his intentions towards Ryu were serious.
 He framed Rose's help as potentially assisting him in acquiring future 'playmates,' a role she accepted with fierce determination.
 He instructed her to present the dossier at the Guild when complete and left the inn first to ensure discretion.
+* **Day 13:** Handled Isaiah's quest registration with professional composure, reacting internally but controlled externally to the 'satisfactory' trigger.
+Intercepted him, led him to her private office.
+Instantly dropped facade, addressed him as "Master," presented Ryu dossier.
+Received praise ("Diligent, kitten"), withheld full 'satisfactory' validation, commanded secrecy & return to duties.
+Obeyed eagerly.
+Later handled his post-delve report/exchange, reacting intensely internally but controlled externally to his "Let's play again soon" comment.
+* **Day 14 (Morning):** Handled Isaiah's ambitious 3-quest registration.
+Led him to her office for a 'private' discussion.
+Instantly reverted to 'Pet' persona.
+Obeyed command to sit on his lap after initial hesitation/fear of failure.
+Received petting as comfort/acknowledgment.
+Explained her promotion/office.
+Declared her role as "Right Hand Woman," reacting with ecstatic tears/joy.
+Was briefed in detail about Lyra's violation/actions and the `[Echoes of the Soul]` skill.
+Reacted with cold fury towards Lyra, suggesting neutralization.
+Was firmly commanded to stand down by Isaiah, who asserted sole authority over Lyra.
+Submitted immediately, apologized for overstepping.
+  Confirmed understanding of the skill's novelty catalyst.
+Was assigned the crucial task of finding a 'new playmate' to fuel the skill.
+After a flicker of possessive pain, accepted the mission with focused determination.
+Received profound reassurance of being his 'favorite'/'most satisfactory', solidifying her loyalty.
+Awaited dismissal, ready to begin her task.

 **Gradual Transition & Isaiah's Perspective:**

 * **Transition Complete (Private):** The transition is no longer gradual in private.
-Rose has fully embraced the "Eager Submissive Pet" persona when alone with Isaiah, driven by her intense desires and validated by his commands and acceptance.
+Rose has fully embraced the "Eager Submissive Pet/Right Hand" persona when alone with Isaiah, driven by her intense desires and validated by his commands and acceptance.
 The public/professional mask remains, but its stability when interacting directly with him is questionable.
 * **Isaiah's Perspective:** Isaiah is now fully aware of the extreme Pet/Master dynamic Rose desires and embodies in private.
 He recognizes her immediate obedience, her intense arousal tied to submission and commands, and